tommystone23/ptt/README.md

   tested).
 - When using Go, import `"github.com/Penetration-Testing-Toolkit/ptt/shared"`
 - See the `example_plugin` directory for an example of a module plugin.
-  - Note: the only internal package used in the example is the `templates` package.
+  - Note: the only internal package used in the example is the `template` package.
 This is to simplify PTT's build process.
 When creating your own plugin, you must create your own templating and build process.
 - See the `shared` package for the `Module` interface that a module plugin must